metablaster/WindowsFirewallRuleset/README.md

 If you want to apply only specific rules there are 2 ways to do this:

-1. Execute `SetupFirewall.ps1` and hit enter only for rulesets you want, otherwise type `n` and hit enter to skip current ruleset.
+1. Execute `SetupFirewall.ps1` and hit enter only for rulesets you want, otherwise type `N` and hit enter to skip current ruleset.
 2. Inside powershell navigate to folder containing the ruleset script you want, and execute individual Powershell script.
-3. You may want to run `FirewallProfile.ps1` to apply default firewall behavior, or you can do it manually in GPO.
+3. You may want to run `FirewallProfile.ps1` to apply default firewall behavior if it's not set already, or you can do it manually in GPO.

 In both cases the script will delete all of the existing rules that match the rule group (if any), and load the rules from script